prebid/prebid.github.io/prebid-server/use-cases/pbs-amp.md

 [Accelerated Mobile Pages (AMP)](https://ampproject.org/) is an alternate web technology that can speed page performance, but as part of the tradeoff, header bidding wrappers like Prebid.js don't work well.
 Instead, AMP supports a method of header bidding called Real Time Configuration(RTC), which is implemented by Prebid Server.

+## Workflow

-Here's how it works:
+Here's a workflow diagramming how this works.

 ![Prebid AMP Architecture](/assets/images/prebid-server/pbs-amp-architecture.png){:class="pb-xlg-img"}

 1. A browser processing an Accelerated Mobile Page (AMP) calls Prebid Server using the Real Time Protocol (RTC) and passing in a number of parameters, including a stored request ID.
 Each ad on the page is a separate request.
-1. Prebid Server looks up the stored request to find which bidders and parameters to use
+1. Prebid Server looks up the stored request to find which bidders and parameters to use.
-1. The auction takes place and bid responses are placed in a cache
+1. The auction takes place and bid responses are placed in a cache.
-1. Prebid Server responds to the AMP page with results and ad server targeting variables
+1. Prebid Server responds to the AMP page with results and ad server targeting variables.
-1. The ad server targeting variables are sent along with the ad request
+1. The ad server targeting variables are sent along to the ad server with the ad request.
-1. When header bidding wins in the ad server, the ad server responds with a call to the Prebid Universal Creative
+1. When header bidding wins in the ad server, the ad server responds with a call to the [Prebid Universal Creative](overview/prebid-universal-creative.html).
-1. The Prebid Universal Creative pulls the winning bid from the cache
+1. The Prebid Universal Creative pulls the winning bid from the cache.
-1. And displays it

-## How It Works - Detailed
+1. The Prebid Universal Creative displays the winning bid creative from the cache.

+## Details

+The following sections give additional details of the steps provided in the workflows.

 ### AMP RTC Tags are Placed in the Page